Ethnicity and the ethnicity pay gap

 Data-driven interventions

-Our diversity dashboard introduced in 2023 continues to help us to monitor recruitment, attrition, project allocation, performance, and progression, allowing targeted interventions throughout the year where we identify acute need.
+Our demographics dashboard introduced in 2023 continues to help us to monitor recruitment, attrition, project allocation, performance, and progression, allowing targeted interventions throughout the year where we identify acute need.
+In 2025, we delivered inclusion integration workshops with business area and regional leads, leveraging the power of data to pinpoint and identify local actions they could be taking to drive inclusion in their business areas.

 Promoting cross-cultural awareness